terascope/teraslice/docs/packages/data-mate/functions.md

 **Type:** `FIELD_TRANSFORM`

-> Trims whitespace or characters from end of string
+> Trims whitespace or characters from the end of a string

 #### Arguments